heyhimansh/bank_responsive_web/README.md

 ## Technologies Used

-- React JavaScript: A popular JavaScript library for building user interfaces.
+- Reactjs: A React.js is an open-source JavaScript library for building user interfaces.
+- JavaScript: The programming language used for scripting and interaction.
 - Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.
 - Framer Motion: A library for adding smooth animations and transitions to React components.